Jayesh-Karwande/Jayesh-Karwande.github.io/_posts/2015-02-24-markdown-extra-components.markdown

 ## Videos

 Do you want some videos?
 Youtube, Vimeo or Vevo?
-Copy the embed code and paste on your post!
+Copy teh embed code and paste on your post!

 **Example**